-Marble Mountain is a great hike in all seasons and itís one of the few Sangres 13ers that has fairly easy access in winter.
-From your parking spot on the South Colony Lakes road, continue up the road (Photo #1) to reach the intersection of the Rainbow Trail - Photo #2.
-Leave the road and hike northeast up the Rainbow Trail - Photo #3 and Photo #4.
+Marble Mountain is a great hike in all seasons and is one of the few Sangres 13ers with fairly easy access in winter.
+Photo #1 is the view of Marble from the lower, 2wd parking area on the South Colony Lakes road.
+From your parking spot on the road, continue to the intersection of the Rainbow Trail - Photo #2.
+Leave the road and hike northeast up the Rainbow Trail - Photo #3.

 Upon reaching the ridge crest, look for the Marble trail on the right - Photo #4.
 Leave the main trail and continue southwest up the ridge.
 Staying on the ridge crest, follow the trail (Photo #5) through blown-down trees to reach the top of a 10,725-foot point - Photo #6.
 Descend a bit and continue along the ridge ridge to exit the forest, above 11,500’ - Photo #7.
 The trail pretty much ends here but the route is fairly straightforward - stay right and stick to the ridge.